iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#048] Real Culprit.md

 Look at those idiots scrambling for their pants

 **AntiNEKO**<br>
-I'm anti-NEKO I don't care I'm gonna file a complaint to the admins
+I'm anti\-NEKO I don't care I'm gonna file a complaint to the admins

 **Muahaha**<br>
 Not a criminal now doesn't mean she won't be a criminal in the future!!<br>